nathan-barry/nathan.rs/content/posts/calculus.md

 To compute a partial derivative with respect to x, treat all other variables as constants and differentiate as usual.

 ### Higher Derivatives
-If $f$ is a function of two variables, the its partial derivatives $f_x$ and $f_y$ are also functions of two variables, so we can differentiate them again to get second order partial derivatives.
+If $f$ is a function of two variables, then its partial derivatives $f_x$ and $f_y$ are also functions of two variables, so we can differentiate them again to get second order partial derivatives.
 Below is the notation where the first partial was with respect to x:

 $$f_{xx}=f_{11}=\frac{\partial }{\partial x} \frac{\partial f}{\partial x}=\frac{\partial^2 f}{\partial x^2}=\frac{\partial^2 z}{\partial x^2}$$
 $$f_{xy}=f_{12}=\frac{\partial }{\partial y} \frac{\partial f}{\partial x}=\frac{\partial^2 f}{\partial y\partial x}=\frac{\partial^2 z}{\partial y\partial x}$$